New Zealand DX class locomotive: Classification

 The classification of the new locomotives was announced as the "DX" class.
-Diesel mainline locomotive classes begin with "D", followed by another letter - the mystery was why "X".
-Up to the DX class introduction, all classes had used letters A to J, and shunting locomotives used S. One possible explanation for the X was a reference to the 4-8-2 NZR X class steam locomotives, which ran on the central section of the NIMT between 1909 and 1957, and at the time of their introduction were the most powerful steam locomotives on NZR.
+Diesel mainline locomotive classes begin with "D", followed by another letter, however "X" was out of sequence.
+Up to the DX class introduction, all classes had used letters A to J, and shunting locomotives used S.

 First phase

-The first 15 members of the class (DX 2600 - DX 2614) arrived in Auckland in February 1972.
+The first 15 members of the class (DX 2600 – DX 2614) arrived in Auckland Harbour in February 1972.

-Their introduction led to a dispute between New Zealand Railways and the Enginedrivers, Firemen and Cleaners' Association (then the main trade union representing railway workers) over additional pay.
-The union argued more powerful locomotives meant less work for its members and successfully took NZR to the Government Railways Industrial Tribunal for additional pay in July 1972.
-The additional pay was known as a "horsepower allowance".
+Their introduction led to a dispute over additional pay between New Zealand Railways and the Engine Drivers, Firemen and Cleaners' Association (then the trade union representing NZR locomotive staff).
+The union argued that more powerful locomotives meant less work for its members and successfully took NZR to the Government Railways Industrial Tribunal for additional pay in July 1972.
+The extra pay was known as a "horsepower allowance".

 The locomotives were progressively introduced into service from November 1972.

-Initially, the class were confined to the NIMT as their 16.25-tonne axle load was too heavy for many of the bridges on the other lines.
+Initially, the class were confined to the North Island Main Trunk as their 16.25-tonne axle load was too heavy for many of the bridges on the other lines.
 As it was, several bridges and viaducts on the NIMT had to be strengthened to take the weight of the locomotives.
 Their prime movers were found to be less reliable than NZR was accustomed to with its other locomotives.

 Second phase

 The first DX class locomotives proved to be a success.
 With bridges progressively strengthened throughout the North Island, and to further increase capacity on the NIMT in particular, 34 more members of the class were introduced in 1975 and 1976.
-The second phase DX had a number of improvements including additional dynamic braking, larger sandboxes and a better excitation control system.
+The second phase DX had a number of improvements, including additional dynamic braking, larger sandboxes and a better excitation control system.